Evefg4/sandbox/README.md

 ## What you’ll learn
 In this tutorial, you’ll learn how to:
-  1. Setup OpenCV 3.3 on Ubuntu 16.04 LTS
+  1. Setup OpenCV 3.3.0 on Ubuntu 16.04 LTS
   [//]: # (download then compile and install the OpenCV libraries on the target hardware)
-  2. Build a people counter application in Arduino Create IDE
+  2. Build a people counter application from source code in Arduino Create IDE
   [//]: # (compile the code here)
   3. Run the people counter application from the command prompt on your Ubuntu desktop
   [//]: # (ensure that you have a webcam connected to the UP2 board)